StevenMapes/django-aws-api-gateway-websockets/README.md

 The ```WebSocketSessionQuerySet.send_message``` method automatically adds a filter of ```connected=True```

 ## Django Admin
-Two Django Admin pages will be available within your project under the app _Django AWS APIGateway WebSockets_.
+Two Django Admin pages will be added to your project under the app _Django AWS APIGateway WebSockets_.
 Those pages allow you to view and manage the two base models.

 ### Creating an API Gateway Endpoint
-**Important** This section assumes that you have created the IAM access required.
+**Important** This section assumes that you are using an IAM account with the permissions listed earlier.

 Using the Django Admin page create a new API Gateway record using the following for reference: